logo

 How to factory reset your Xbox One console

 You can factory reset your Xbox One two ways.
-The easiest one is right from the console.
-But if your Xbox isn't displaying a picture or you can't get to the Settings menu, you can also complete a factory reset using a USB flash drive.
-This method requires a PC with Windows® and a blank flash drive formatted as New Technology File System, or NTFS, with at least 4 GB of storage.
+The easiest method is directly from the console.
+But if your Xbox isn't displaying a picture or you can't access the Settings menu, you can also complete a factory reset using a USB flash drive.

 How to factory reset an Xbox One